django/django/docs/asgi.rst

-* ``new_channel(pattern)``, a callable that takes a unicode string pattern, and returns a new valid channel name that does not already exist, by substituting any occurrences of the question mark character ``?`` in ``pattern`` with a single random unicode string and checking for existence of that name in the channel layer.
-This is NOT called prior to a message being sent on a channel, and should not be used for channel initialization.
+* ``new_channel(pattern)``, a callable that takes a unicode string pattern, and returns a new valid channel name that does not already exist, by adding a single random unicode string after the ``!`` character in ``pattern``, and checking for existence of that name in the channel layer.
+The ``pattern`` MUST end with ``!`` or this function must error.
+This is NOT called prior to a message being sent on a channel, and should not be used for channel initialization, and is also not guaranteed to be called by the same channel client that then reads the messages, so you cannot put process identifiers in it for routing.

 * ``MessageTooLarge``, the exception raised when a send operation fails because the encoded message is over the layer's size limit.